jeevanjacob55/FLASK-PROJECTS/README.md

 [BOOK LIBRARY](./sql) -> A simple sql based flask app for keeping track of the books you read

 [MOVIE LIBRARY](./movie-library/) -> A Flask-based Movie Library web app with SQLite integration to add, edit, rate, review, and delete movies using WTForms and Bootstrap UI.

+[CAFE RESTful API](./CAFE-EXPLORER-API) -> A Flask-based RESTful API for managing and retrieving cafe data, including amenities, location, and coffee prices.
+Built with SQLAlchemy, this project allows CRUD operations on a SQLite database of cafes.